bgrishin/swapi-api-rest-api/README.md

 AWS_PUBLIC_BUCKET_NAME=

 ```

-7. Run the migrations to create the database tables:

-   `npm run migration:up`
-8. Run the seeders to fill the database with data from swapi.dev:

-   `npm run seed:run`
-9. Finnaly run the program:

-   `npm run start:dev`
+4. Build and run docker containers in the background (if you don't have docker it's time to install it 😉)

+   `docker-compose up --build -d`
-10. Open the browser, go to the address: http://127.0.0.1:3000/api or http://localhost:3000/api and you will see the swagger documentation.
+5. Open the browser, go to the address: http://127.0.0.1:3000/api or http://localhost:3000/api and you will see the swagger documentation.
 Enjoy! 🔮